Blenheim Blades: History

 The Blades have won a league title in their franchise history, the 1970 Border Cities Jr. D championship.

-Being from a smaller community than a lot of centres in the Bill Stobbs Division, the Blades have often struggled, but in recent years have become a winning team that is tough to compete with.
+The blades have struggled in the past due to being from a smaller community, but in recent years have seen more success.

-The playoffs for the 2019-20 season were cancelled due to the COVID-19 pandemic, leading to the team not being able to play a single game.
+The playoffs for the 2019–20 season were cancelled due to the COVID-19 pandemic, leading to the team not being able to play a single game.